xebialabs-community/xlr-sonatype-nexus-iq-plugin/README.md

 + Evaluate Binary

-   - binaryUrl - Location of the binary to be evaluated
+   - binaryUrl - Location of the binary to be evaluated (Could be local to XLR or a URL (e.g. Jenkins workspace)
    - nexusiqApp - Name of Application in Nexus IQ
    - nexusiqStage - Stage of release [develop|build|stage-release|release|operate]